Shruthikshetty/media-logger-web/README.md

 npm install
 ```

-or with any other package manager yarn , pnpm etc..
+or with any other package manager's like  yarn , pnpm etc..

 ### Start the development server